fission/fission/Documentation/docs-site/content/tutorial/access-secret-cfgmap-in-function.md

 ```

-Try to access function, and the output should look like following.
+Try to access the function, the output should look like following.

 ``` bash
 $ curl http://$FISSION_ROUTER/leaker